daphne-z/code-refactor/README.md

 # Changes to the index.html file
 + Gave the website a new title: Horiseon (renamed from Website)
-+ Replaced header and footer div classes with HTML tags to comply with standards
++ Replaced header, footer, content, and benefits div classes with HTML tags to comply with standards
 + Added a nav tag to replace the generic div that was containing the nav list
 + Added alt tags to all images, as required
 + Added additional meta tags to the head for SEO